rems-project/cn-tutorial/docs/getting-started/tutorials/first-taste.md

 ```

 The desired behavior of `min3` is to return the smallest of the three inputs.
-We expect, then, that the return value should be less than or equal to `x` and to `y`
+We expect, then, that the return value should be less than or equal to
-and to `z`.
-Using CN specifications, we can state this formally and attach it directly
+each of`x`, `y`, and `z`.
+Using CN specifications, we can state this
+formally and attach it directly
 to the function using a special comment block `/*@ ... @*/`:

 ```c title="exercises/min3/min3.partial1.c"